 It’s possible that even the biggest outdoor enthusiast might not want to be tied down to one store.
 You may want to spend the rewards you earn on a credit card at places outside of the Sportsman’s Guide.
 The Chase Freedom Unlimited® could be a good alternative.

-This $0 annual fee card is simple — Earn 1.5% cash back offer.
+This $0 annual fee card is simple — Earn a 1.5% cash back offer.

 Use the points you earn for travel or gift cards at the Chase Ultimate Rewards® website, or spend them at Amazon.com.
 If you just want straight cash back, you can get it as an account statement credit or an electronic deposit into an eligible U.S.-based checking or savings account.

-The Chase Freedom Unlimited® comes with a 0% Intro APR for 15 months on purchases (after a 17.24 - 25.99% Variable APR applies).
-The balance transfer rate is a 0% Intro APR for 15 months (after a 17.24 - 25.99% Variable APR applies).
-The balance transfer fee is Either $5 or 3% of the amount of each transfer, whichever is greater.
+The Chase Freedom Unlimited® comes with a 0% Intro APR for 15 months on purchases (after a 16.74 - 25.49% Variable APR applies).
+The balance transfer rate is a 0% Intro APR for 15 months (after a 16.74 - 25.49% Variable APR applies).
+The balance transfer fee is 3% intro balance transfer fee when you transfer a balance during the first 60 days your account is open, with a minimum of $5, then either $5 or 5% of the amount of each transfer, whichever is greater..
 Overall, this is a much better offering, especially for its intro purchase and balance transfer rates, than the Sportsman's Guide® Buyer's Club Rewards Visa®Credit Card.

 Unlike the Sportsman's Guide® Buyer's Club Rewards Visa®Credit Card, the Chase Freedom Unlimited® comes with a few perks including purchase protection and an extended warranty.
 But like the former card, this one also charges a foreign transaction fee of 3% of each transaction in U.S. dollars.